-Rotator Cuff Injury Settlements & Verdicts by Mullen & Mullen Law Firm in Dallas
+Rotator Cuff Injury Settlements by Mullen & Mullen’s Accident Attorneys

 If you have a damaged rotator cuff Dallas due to a third party’s recklessness or negligence in Dallas, it is critical that you hire a personal injury attorney with a track record of success and the connections to help you physically heal and maximize your financial compensation.

 Mullen & Mullen Law Firm has significant experience in handling injured rotator cuff cases in Dallas.
 We routinely assist clients in obtaining the necessary medical care they require at no up-front cost – even if they don’t have health insurance.

 We maintain strong relationships with medical specialists and our clients have access to MRI’s, X-Rays, CT scans, and state of the art diagnostics and treatment options in Dallas at no up-front cost.